Type IIB Supergravity Action and Holography: Euclidean Type IIB Supergravity

 \subsection{Other Formulations}

 Before turning to the generalization of the improved Type IIB supergravity action \eqref{PST-IIB:action:2022} within the PST framework, we comment on alternative formulations of the same theory that address the implementation of the self-duality constraint on the 5-form field strength.
 In particular, we briefly introduce how a boundary term analogous to that appearing in the PST formulation as in \eqref{PST-IIB:action:2022} arises in two distinct formulations of the Type IIB supergravity action: the string field theory inspired formulation \cite{Sen:2015nph,Chakrabarti:2022jcb} and the clone-field formulation \cite{Mkrtchyan:2019opf,Mkrtchyan:2022xrm}.
 For a concise review of these approaches, together with the PST formulation itself, see for example \cite{Evnin:2022kqn}.
+A concrete derivation of the equivalence between the PST and clone-field formulations modulo boundary terms in the more general context of non-linear chiral $p$-form theories can be found in a recent work \cite{Hutomo:2025dfx}.

 \textbf{String-Field-Theory-Motivated Formulation}

 The first alternative consists in adding a suitable boundary term by hand \cite{Chakrabarti:2022jcb} to Sen's formulation of the Type IIB supergravity action \cite{Sen:2015nph,Sen:2019qit}, which is motivated from the corresponding closed string field theory action \cite{Sen:2015uaa}.
 It was shown that, while the off-shell structure differs from other formulations and in particular involves non-physical auxiliary fields, the proposed boundary term reduces on-shell to a purely topological contribution that reproduces the non-vanishing free energy for the $AdS_5 \times S^5$ background.
 This proposal is attractive in that the boundary term is topological by construction, without invoking additional assumptions such as those employed in \cite{Kurlyand:2022vzv}.
 However, the overall normalization of the boundary term is fixed only through holographic matching and cannot be determined in a fully intrinsic manner, in contrast to the PST formulation, where the corresponding normalization follows unambiguously from the underlying gauge symmetry structure as emphasized in Subsection \ref{sec:IIB:PST}.
 We refer the reader to \cite{Chakrabarti:2022jcb} for more details of the construction, and instead briefly comment on a possible connection between their string field theory inspired proposal and our improvement on the PST formulation in Section \ref{sec:discussion}.